Understanding Diverticulosis and Diverticulitis

 To help relieve pain, antispasmodic medicines may be prescribed.

 Watch for changes in your bowel movements.
 Tell the healthcare provider if you notice any changes.

 Begin an exercise program.
 Ask your healthcare provider how to get started.

 Treatment depends on how bad your symptoms are.

 For mild symptoms.
 You may be put on a liquid diet for a short time.
 Antibiotics are usually prescribed.
 If these 2 steps relieve your symptoms, you may then be prescribed a high-fiber diet.
 If you still have symptoms, your doctor will discuss further treatment options with you.

 For severe symptoms.
 You may need to be admitted to the hospital.
 There, you can be given IV antibiotics and fluids.
-Once symptoms are under control, the above treatments may be tried.
-If these don’t control your condition, your doctor may discuss the option of having surgery with you.
+You will also be put on a low-fiber or liquid diet.
+Although not common, surgery is needed in some people with severe symptoms.

 Keys to colon health